Esri/storymap-cascade/README.md

+_Note: Classic Esri Story Maps templates are in extended support on ArcGIS Online as of September 2021 and mature support on ArcGIS Enterprise 10.9.1.
+For the latest information on the transition from classic Esri Story Maps to ArcGIS StoryMaps, click [here](https://www.esri.com/arcgis-blog/?s=#&tag=classic-esri-story-maps-transition)._

 # Story Map Cascade

 The Story Map Cascade℠ app lets you combine narrative text with maps, images, and multimedia content in an engaging, full-screen scrolling experience.
 In a Cascade story, sections containing text and in-line media can be interspersed with "immersive" sections that fill the screen with your maps, 3D scenes, images, and videos.
 Cascade is ideal for making compelling, in-depth stories that are very easy for people to navigate.